Oribe Peralta: América

 On 13 May 2014, it was announced that Peralta was sold to Club América prior to the Apertura tournament.
 Though details of the transfer were undisclosed, it was reported that América paid US$10 million for Peralta, making his transfer the most expensive in Mexican football history at the time, as well as receiving an annual salary of US$2.5 million.

 Peralta made his league debut on 19 July, assisting in Osvaldo Martínez's first goal in América's 2–1 win over León.
 On 2 August, Peralta scored his first goal for América in the 4–0 victory over Puebla at the Estadio Cuauhtémoc.
 On 14 December, Peralta won the league title with América after defeating Tigres UANL 3–1 on aggregate in the final, coming back from a 0–1 first-leg loss to win 3–0 in the second-leg, with Peralta scoring the third and final goal.

 On 23 July 2016, in the second game of the Apertura tournament, Peralta scored his first hat-trick for America in a 3–1 victory over Toluca.
 On 10 September, Peralta returned to América after suffering an injury at the Summer Olympics against Cruz Azul, scoring the first goal for América as they came back from a 0–3 deficit to win the match 4–3.

 Prior to the start of the 2017 Clausura tournament, Peralta was named team captain following the departures of Rubens Sambueza and Moisés Muñoz, who had both acted as captain and vice-captain, respectively.
 He was the club's top goal scorer of the tournament with eight goals, though América failed to qualify for the playoffs.

 On 15 September 2017, Peralta scored his 50th league goal with Club América in their 1–1 draw against Tijuana.

 On 26 May 2018, Oribe Peralta won his second Liga MX title with Club América defeating Cruz Azul in the final with a 2–0 win at the Estadio Azteca.

 Return to Guadalajara

-After his brief loan spell with Guadalajara in 2005, Peralta returned to Guadalajara in 2019, after the team signed the veteran forward from rival Club América, generating controversy.
-The 35-year-old agreed to a two-year contract with Guadalajara, with the possibility of an extension for a third year.
+On June 2019, Peralta signed a two-year deal with Guadalajara.
+The transfer was met with mixed reactions from fans due to his previous association with rival team, Club América.
+This marks Peralta's second stint with Guadalajara, as he had a brief spell with the club back in 2005.

 On 1 October, in a Copa MX match against Correcaminos UAT, he would score his first goal after a year-long drought, winning the match 2–0.
 On 31 January 2020, Peralta scored what would become his final goal as a professional football player in a 2–2 draw against Atlético San Luis.